importhuman/100-days-of-code/log.md

 Day 8: September 19, 2020

 Pausing the project for a while to focus on Hacktoberfest.
 Completed the basic CSS course from FreeCodeCamp.

+Day 9: September 20, 2020

+Not much, searched for projects for Hacktober.

+Day 10: September 21, 2020

+Ciphey looks interesting.
+Expressed interest in an issue.